Paul Fürst: Invention of the 'Mozartbonbon'

-In 1868 he opened his own pastry shop, at Alter Markt 7.
-In 1880, confectioner Rudolf Baumann created a praline there, consisting of marzipan coated with nougat and dark couverture chocolate, and named it "Mozartkugel" after the composer Wolfgang Amadeus Mozart.
+In 1884 he opened his own pastry shop, again at Brodgasse 13.
+In 1890, Paul Fürst created a praline there, consisting of pistachio-marzipan coated with nougat and dark couverture chocolate, and named it "Mozartkugel" after the composer Wolfgang Amadeus Mozart (at that time it was still called "Mozartbonbon").
+His creation was awarded a gold medal at the International Trade Exhibition in Paris in 1905.